cslant/lamp-docker/local-docker/README.md

 ## I. Configuration requirements

-To use the fpm image, you need an additional web server, such as apache, that can proxy http-request to the fpm-port of the container.
-For fpm connection this container exposes port 9000.
+To use the fpm image, you need an additional web server, such as apache, that can proxy http-request to the apache-pot of the container.
+This is not a requirement for the fpm image, but is for the web server.

+ - PHP 7.4
  - Web-server: Apache
- - PHP: 7.4
  - DBMS (database management system): mariadb
  - SSL Certificate (using mkcert)